Diary of a Rock'n'Roll Star: About

+Critical reception

 Out of print for years and difficult to find, Diary achieved cult status.

-Eventually, Ian's wife Trudi bought the rights as a surprise for Ian.
+Eventually, Hunter's wife Trudi bought the rights as a surprise for her husband.

+Reprint

-A near identical Diary was re-published in 1996 by International Music Press with a new foreword by Andrew Collins.
+A near-identical Diary was re-published in 1996 by Independent Music Press with a new foreword by Andrew Collins.
 A review in the October 1996 issue of Q magazine ventured that it "may well be the best rock book ever".